ZinderAsh/python-biocy-measurements/README.md

 ### Variant Signature Performance and Accuracy

 These tests require [kage-indexing](https://github.com/ivargr/kage-indexing) to be properly set up, and for KIVS to be installed in its conda environment.
 Further, the yeast dataset needs to be put into the `local_data` directory in kage-indexing.
 These can be found at [zenodo](https://zenodo.org/record/7929047).
+Mind that the yeast tests require a large amount of available memory and take a good while to complete.
 For runtime tests, run these commands in the kage-indexing directory:
 ```bash
 # KAGE implementation